GGEMS/ggems/docs/Sphinx/v1.0/source/building_and_installing.rst

 ..
 WARNING::

   It is recommanded to install CUDA and the NVIDIA driver directly from the NVIDIA website.
-Using packaging tool (as apt for instance) is very convenient but can produce some troubles during GGEMS executation, for instance mismatch CUDA version and NVIDIA driver.
+Using packaging tool (as apt) is very convenient but can produce some troubles during GGEMS executation.

 INTEL
 -----